Questions you should be asking your event photographer

 One of the most important vendors you hire for your event is your photographer.
 While your event will be over before you know it, your photographer will capture images that will last you a lifetime.
 We recently sat down with a two Maryland photographers, Rachael Spiegel and Josh Barry, to talk about the important questions you should ask when considering who to hire for your upcoming event.

 We first spoke to Rachael Spiegel, owner of Rachael Spiegel Photography, whom we have known and worked with since she began her career in photo journalism.
-Rachael is a Bar Mitzvah and Bat Mitzvah photographer throughout Maryland, Washington D. C. and Northern VA.
+Rachael is a Bar Mitzvah and Bat Mitzvah event photographer working throughout Maryland, Washinton DC and Northern VA.

 IPP: Who should families include in their portrait session?